opendocsg/slw-judgments-backfill/2006_SGHC_33/report.md

 This was, of course, a departure from the plaintiff’s pleadings where at paras 4 and 7 of the statement of claim the plaintiff made clear that where the agreement was made by conduct, the conduct consisted of _past dealings_ between the parties during the trial period between January and October 1997.
 Despite objection from the three defendants’ counsel that the plaintiff had departed from its pleaded case, no application was made to amend the pleadings.

-24     It is clear that “[a] court may not make a finding or give a decision on facts not pleaded and a finding or decision so made will be set aside”: _per_ GP Selvam JC (as he then was) in _Multi-Pak Singapore Pte Ltd v Intraco Ltd_ [1992] 2 SLR 793 at 800, [24].
+24     It is clear that “[a] court may not make a finding or give a decision on facts not pleaded and a finding or decision so made will be set aside”: _per_ GP Selvam JC (as he then was) in _Multi-Pak Singapore Pte Ltd v Intraco Ltd_ <span class="citation">[1992] 2 SLR 793</span> at 800, [24].
 In _Blay v Pollard and Morris_ [1930] 1 KB 628 at 634, Scrutton LJ stated:

  Cases must be decided on the issues on the record; and if it is desired to raise other issues they must be placed on the record by amendment.
 In the present case the issue on which the judge decided was raised by himself without amending the pleadings, and in my opinion he was not entitled to take such a course.

-The above statement was cited with approval by the Court of Appeal in _The Ohm Mariana_ [1993] 2 SLR 698 at 715, [51].
-And in _Ong Seow Pheng v Lotus Development Corp_ [1997] 3 SLR 137 at [40], the Court of Appeal refused to hold the appellants liable as joint tortfeasors in the absence of a plea to that effect.
+The above statement was cited with approval by the Court of Appeal in _The Ohm Mariana_ <span class="citation">[1993] 2 SLR 698</span> at 715, [51].
+And in _Ong Seow Pheng v Lotus Development Corp_ <span class="citation">[1997] 3 SLR 137</span> at [40], the Court of Appeal refused to hold the appellants liable as joint tortfeasors in the absence of a plea to that effect.
 The court reiterated the fundamental principle that the court cannot make a finding based on facts which have not been pleaded.

 25     It was also not open to the plaintiff to contend that the unsigned draft Business Agent Contract formed part of the agreement between the plaintiff and the first defendant on the basis that the terms thereof had been accepted by subsequent conduct.